ETC-A/etca-spec/extensions/cache-instructions/README.md

 # Overview

 This extension adds several instructions which can be used to control the data and instruction cache if they are present.
-While the `ALLOC_ZERO` instruction _must_ appear like a write of 0 to the specified address, the other 7 instructions _may_ be implemented as NOP instructions.
-This extension does __NOT__ require that an instruction or data cache is present.
+While the `ALLOC_ZERO` instruction _must_ appear like a write of 0 to the cache line specified by the address, the other 7 instructions _may_ be implemented as NOP instructions.
+This extension does __NOT__ require that an instruction cache or data cache is present.

 # Added Instructions